 Weathergraph is an Apple Watch weather app that brings some really good complications as well.
-You get a detailed hour by hour view of the weather for the day so you always know what to expect from the elements.
+You get a detailed hour-by-hour view of the weather for the day so you always know what to expect from the elements.

-Also, as I said, you get plenty of beautiful complications here which can be added to your favourite watch faces to keep weather information available at a glance.
+Also, as I said, you get plenty of beautiful complications here which can be added to your favorite watch faces to keep weather information available at a glance.
 The app also gives at-a-glance information if you want, and more.
 Moreover, the developer will soon be bringing support for themes also so you can change the look of the app as per your preferences.

 Download Weathergraph from the App Store (Free)